 In January 2020, California’s controversial Assembly Bill 5 (AB5) went into effect.
-This new law dramatically changes the way California businesses classify independent contractors.
-Intended to target ride-share companies Lyft and Uber, legislators hope the bill forces employers to provide these “gig workers” higher wages, increased job security and health benefits.
+This new law dramatically changed the way California businesses are required to classify independent contractors.
+Intended to target ride-share companies Lyft and Uber, legislators hoped the bill would force employers to provide these “gig workers” higher wages, increased job security and health benefits.

 The history of AB5 traces back to a 2018 ruling against the company Dynamex.
 Their delivery drivers alleged that Dynamex misclassified them as independent contractors.
 The California Supreme Court rejected previous rules classifying independent contractors and adopted a new standard that presumes all workers are employees, not contractors.
 Under the new “ABC test,” hiring entities can only classify a worker as an independent contractor if they establish:

 - that the worker operates without direction in the performance of the work;

 - that the worker performs work outside of the hiring entity’s usual course of business; and